C191068/Ali_Khatami_EtherJs4/README.md

 ### Ganache and Networks

 Here we will deploy our contract at https://github.com/C191068/Ali-Khatami_Ether.Js3  on a fake blockchain <br>
-We gonna be using Hardhat runtime environment as our Javascript VM or fake blockchain <br>
+We gonna be using Ganache by going to this link https://trufflesuite.com/ganache/ as our Javascript VM or fake blockchain <br>